-Considering a trip to Batoche National Historic Site?
+Why consider a trip to Batoche National Historic Site

 Is your class studying the North West Rebellion/ Métis Resistance?
 Have you considered visiting one of the battle sites?
-This guide is intended to help teachers plan their trip to Batoche NHSC.
+This guide is intended to help teachers plan their trip to Batoche National Historic Site.
 Your class will learn about the rebellion/resistance and the historic Batoche community.
 Plan to have some fun, too!
 Read on for guidance in planning and booking your visit.

-- A site of the armed conflict between the provisional government and the Canadian government in 1885;
+- It was the site of the armed conflict between the Métis provisional government and the Canadian government in 1885.

 Heritage Presentation Program